Staff Directory by Last Name

 Tom is active in the library profession.
 As a member of the American Library Association (ALA), he serves on the Executive Board of the Video Round Table.
 He has presented at ALA, Internet Librarian and Computers in Libraries conferences.
 Tom has published about various library topics in Journal of Web Librarianship, New Library World, Information Technology and Libraries and Computers in Libraries.
 Also, he is the co-editor of the Drexel University hosted Journal of Culture & Retail Image.
 Tom has a strong interest in film and writes film reviews for Educational Media Reviews Online.
 He has served as a judge for the Las Vegas International Film Festival and has served on ALA’s Notable Videos for Adults Committee, which reviews films and compiles a yearly “best of” list.
 In addition, he helped establish “Movies That Matter,” a series of film screenings on the campus of the University of Nevada, Las Vegas.

-She serves on the Libraries' Managerial Leadership Group and Drexel University's Communications Group and Social Media Group.
+Prior to working at the Libraries, Jenny worked in alumni relations at Rosemont College where she primarily developed alumni communications and planned events.
+She graduated in 2006 from Shippensburg University with a degree in communications.
+Jenny also serves on the Libraries' Managerial Leadership Group and Drexel University's Communications & Social Media Groups.
 Jenny is a member of PRSA, the Public Relations Society for America, and is currently pursuing her masters degree in communications.

 Janice is the Drexel University Librarian for Health Sciences Research.
 She provides library instruction in the College of Nursing and Health Professions and supports the expanding research programs of nursing faculty and graduate students.